Last Updated on

 Adults cost $15 and kids cost $12 to get in, with kids 2 and under being free.
 Their Kid’s Space is right inside the entrance, and specifically geared to under 5s, with toys, building blocks, and a climbing “tree.”
 We hit all the daily programs, which included animal encounters at the Florida Naturalist’s Center (we got to interact with a possum!), invertebrate encounters at the museum’s touch tank, and a science show with fire, ice and electricity demonstrations.
 It had us both squealing with excitement.

-They have both permanent and traveling exhibits.
+They have both permanent and travelling exhibits.
 Jack loved the dinosaur bones (permanent), and Backyard Adventures (temporary).
 They were both educational, fun, and offered lots of interactive opportunities.
 This museum is as hands-on as it gets, and is so family-friendly.
 We can’t wait to go back and see what they have next!

 Contributed by Mary Beth from a Reluctant Mom.